bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

     // here we set the property b on object a to the number 200.
     We are also trying to place a property on our object that is not a string or a number but is instead an object itself [b].
-    In javascript keys or properties on objects can only be strings.
+    In JavaScript keys or properties on objects can only be strings.
     They cannot be any other data type and they definitely cannot be objects.

     a[c] = 400;